gidavies/AzureDevOpsLab/AzureDevOpsLab4.md

 <img src="images/Lab4_2a.jpg" width="624"/>

+Note that the work item type(s) you see will depend on the default set in your Azure DevOps organisation.
+If you created a new Azure DevOps organisation then the default is the Basic process template and you will see issues, rather than the user stories shown below.
+It will make no difference to the lab, so follow the steps below but with issues instead of user stories.
-Give the work item (a user story by default if using the Agile template) a title e.g. "Update the about page in the web application" and click the Add to bottom button:
+Give the work item a title e.g. "Update the about page in the web application" and click the Add to bottom button:

 <img src="images/Lab4_3a.jpg" width="624"/>